YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - Contents of both Template A and Template B is free spaces and open to interpretation by you.
 By right-clicking on the bullet, a context menu will appear, allowing you to select the color and font size.

+4. Perform check

+- As usual, possible to either wait for the date to change or delete the current day's journal.
+To delete it, right-click on the date title and select "Delete" from the context menu.

 </details>

 ## Option (Custom)